tallalkazmi/TK.MongoDB.GridFS.Repository/README.md

 #### Models

-Create a document model implementing $BaseFile$ to use in repository.
+Create a document model by inheriting `abstract` class `BaseFile​` of type `ObjectId` to use in repository.
 The name of this model will be used as bucket name in MongoDB.

 ```c#
 public class Image : BaseFile<ObjectId>